frankban/django-endless-pagination/doc/templatetags_reference.rst

 ~~~~~~~~~~~~~

 Paginate objects without hitting the database with a *select count* query.
+Usually pagination requires hitting the database to get the total number of
+items to display.
+Lazy pagination avoids this *select count* query and results
+in a faster page load, with a disadvantage: you won't know the total number of
+pages in advance.

-Use this in the same way as `paginate`_ tag when you are not interested
+Use this in the same way as `paginate`_ tag when you are not interested in the
-in the total number of pages.
+total number of pages.

+The ``lazy_paginate`` tag can take all the args of the ``paginate`` one, with
+one exception: negative indexes can not be passed to the ``starting from page``
+argument.

 show_more
 ~~~~~~~~~